 Although scoping itself is done on a software program that is offline, sending and receiving files, communicating with court reporter clients, finding work, looking up correct spellings, etc. does have to be done online, thus the term online job.
 If you’re interested in earning money as a scopist, you can read 6 ways to become a scopist here.

 The scoping field will continue to thrive well into the future.
-You can read what Linda Evenson, founder of and teacher at Internet Scoping School, has to say about the field of freelance scoping in 2020 and beyond here.
+You can read what Linda Evenson, founder of and teacher at Internet Scoping School, has to say about the field of freelance scoping here.

 Traits of a Good a Scopist